CathalDwyer7/blockChainExperiments/functional_specification/functional_specification.md

 ### 1.1 Overview

-this project goal is to create a  quadratic voting system based on a custom blockchain, it is designed to use a centralized authentication service (like estoniaid), and a decentralized mining system. to ensure a safe and clear environment for voting.
+Our project goal is to create a  quadratic voting system based on a custom blockchain, it is designed to use a centralized authentication service (like estoniaid), and a decentralized mining system.
+This will ensure a safe and clear environment for voting.

-the system includes three dashboards:
+The system includes three dashboards:
-- user dashboard: allows user to authenticate, view active elections, and vote using quadratic mechanism
+- User dashboard: allows user to authenticate, view active elections, and vote using a quadratic voting mechanism
-- admin dashboard: allows administrators to create and manage elections, configure candidats, and monitor progress.
+- Admin dashboard: allows administrators to create and manage elections, configure candidates, and monitor progress.
-- miner dashboard: allows miners to mine directly from the browser, monitoring mining status and verify accumulated rewards
+- Miner dashboard: allows miners to mine directly from the browser, monitoring mining status and verify accumulated rewards

-the blockchain records votes and miner-coins in blocks validated by miners. miners can start and control the mining process only from their dashboard, which evaluates the solution to the pow and sends the valid block to the blockchain. when a miner completes a pow, they get an amount x of miner-conis.
+The blockchain records votes and miner-coins in blocks validated by miners.
+Miners can start and control the mining process only from their dashboard, which evaluates the solution to the PoW (Proof of Work) and sends the valid block to the blockchain.
+When a miner completes a PoW, they get an amount x of miner-coins.

-an election server (that is our representation and simplification of the estoniaid), manages centralized authentication and provides data about the elections such as candidate names, start / end dates etc. finally a centralized treasury server should convert the rewards accumulated by miners into real money or whatever the country thinks is a suitable reward.
+An election server (that is our representation and simplification of the estoniaid), manages centralized authentication and provides data about the elections such as candidate names, start / end dates etc. Finally a centralized treasury server should convert the rewards accumulated by miners into real money or whatever the country thinks is a suitable reward.

-this approach makes the system accessible, secure, and decentralized, balancing technical complexity of the block chain with a nice user-friendly interface.
+This approach makes the system accessible, secure, and decentralized, balancing technical complexity of the block chain with a nice user-friendly interface.

 ### 1.2 Business Context

-this system can be utilised by european country governments such as italy, that claims to spend around 400 million euro per election. this includes costs for logistics, voting materials, personnel such as scrutineers and election officials, and also infrastructure.
+This system can be utilised by many european governments such as Italy.
+Italy claims to spend around 400 million euro per election.
+This includes costs for logistics, voting materials, personnel such as scrutineers and election officials, and also infrastructure. (see 7.1.3)

-if we do the maths, italy has 60 million people, let suppose that only 50 million pays taxes and votes, it is (400 / 50) = 8 euros that people pay for each election.
+If we do some basic maths, Italy has 60 million people, let suppose that only 50 million pays taxes and votes as (note this fifty million is very optimistic as Italys voting turnout for both european and general elections has been declining since the 70's hitting a record low 48% as of 2024.
+This is a part of a global trend across many developing countries see 7.1.4), (400 / 50) = 8 this means each person within in Italy pays on average 8 euros for each election.

-in general, traditional elections are resource-intensive, because they require physical assets, a manual verification process, and a lot of people. by transitioning to an online voting system, a lot of money can be saved. for instance:
+In general, traditional elections are resource-intensive, because they require physical assets, a manual verification process, and a lot of people. by transitioning to an online voting system, a lot of tax payer money can be saved.
+For instance:
-- elimination of physical materials: ballots, voting booths, and other supplies.
+- Elimination of physical materials: ballots, voting booths, and other supplies.
-- reduced personal costs: automation of processes like voter registration and tallying.
+- Reduced personal costs: automation of processes like voter registration and tallying.
-- simplified logistics: no need to organize physical polling stations or transport materials.
+- Simplified logistics: no need to organize physical polling stations or transport materials.

-this blockchain-based system offers immutable and clear data that aligns with the requirements of a democratic system. the implementation of this system could save millions of euros per election cycle, while increasing accessibility for citizens, including those with mobility challenges.
+This blockchain-based system offers immutable and clear data that aligns with the requirements of a democratic system. the implementation of this system could save millions of euros per election cycle, while increasing accessibility for citizens, including those with mobility challenges.

 ### 1.3 Glossary

-- **blockchain**: a decentralised, immutable ledger.
+- **Blockchain**: a decentralised, immutable ledger.
-- **quadratic voting**: voting method that allows users to cast multiple votes with a quadratic cost increase.
+- **Quadratic voting**: voting method that allows users to cast multiple votes with a quadratic cost increase.
-- **estonian e-id system**: digital identification technology used for voter verification.
+- **Estonian e-id system**: digital identification technology used for voter verification.
-- **pow**: proof of work, a consensus mechanism.
+- **PoW**: proof of work, a consensus mechanism.
-- **miner-coins**: it is the reward for the mine that complete the pow, (this can can’t be exchanged with other users, but just with the country that decides how much it is worth)
+- **Miner-coins**: it is the reward for the mine that complete the pow, (this can can’t be exchanged with other users, but just with the country that decides how much it is worth)

 ## 2. General description

 ### 2.1 Product/system functions

-the system general functions are as follows:
+The systems general functions are as follows:

 - **User management**
-  - voter auth: enables voters to use a centralised service (e.g. estoniaid) for authentication.
+  - Voter auth: enables voters to use a centralised service (e.g. estoniaid) for authentication.
-  - administrator access: gives admin the possibility to oversee elections, choose candidates names, and review results.
+  - Administrator access: gives admin the possibility to oversee elections, choose candidates names, and review results.
-  - miner auth: provides a dashboard for miners to participate in pow and get rewards.
+  - Miner auth: provides a dashboard for miners to participate in pow and get rewards.

 - **Election management**
-  - election creation: admin can create elections and define candidates information.
+  - Election creation: admin can create elections and define candidates information.
-  - election data management: stores and manages election data securely in a centralised database.
+  - Election data management: stores and manages election data securely in a centralised database.

 - **Voting process**
-  - quadratic voting: implements quadratic voting logic, allowing voters to vote their favourite candidates, with the cost of votes increasing quadratically.
+  - Quadratic voting: implements quadratic voting logic, allowing voters to vote their favourite candidates, with the cost of votes increasing quadratically.
-  - voter submission: submits votes to the blockchain for immutable recording.
+  - Voter submission: submits votes to the blockchain for immutable recording.
-  - real-time validation: validates votes using the blockchain.
+  - Real-time validation: validates votes using the blockchain.

 - **Mining**
-  - mining interface: provides miners their dashboard to start mine from the browser.
+  - Mining interface: provides miners their dashboard to start mine from the browser.
-  - block validation: checks validity of votes and adds new blocks to the blockchain.
+  - Block validation: checks validity of votes and adds new blocks to the blockchain.
-  - rewards system: handle the rewards for the miners.
+  - Rewards system: handle the rewards for the miners.

 - **Blockchain integration**
   - Immutable Record: stores a ledger of votes and transactions (miner-coins)